 Each repository that's added to LGTM is checked out and built on an LGTM worker host.
 When the repository includes an LGTM configuration file, the commands in this file control the build and analysis process.
 Consequently, individuals with write access to a repository can specify exactly which commands are run during the build/analysis of that repository by LGTM.
 In addition, if LGTM is unable to analyze one or more languages in a project, users can enter a configuration in the user interface and reanalyze.

 Our recommendations for mitigating the risks inherent in analyzing code that's being actively developed are:

-- When you define a repository provider, configure the repository host system as an authorization provider.
+- When you define an integration, accept the default authorization mechanism, where the repository host system is used to provide authorization details.
 This restricts access to data about each repository to users who have access to that codebase in the repository host system.
 For detailed information about user access to LGTM data, see About authorization levels.

 - Restrict adding projects to LGTM administrators.

 - Deploy a separate instance of LGTM to analyze any highly sensitive codebases.
 Specify worker daemons on machines that serve exclusively as worker hosts for this instance of LGTM.
 This allows you to segregate those projects entirely.
 You could use worker labeling to achieve some separation of analysis, but this would not stop a determined attacker.

 - If you want to analyze code stored in public services, see the guidelines below.